2019 ELECTIONS TIMELINE:

-Additionally, there will be one on-campus polling station in a location that will be announced shortly.
+Additionally, there will be one on-campus polling stations, one will be in the Admin Office and the other in MLK, both will be operating from 9AM-4PM.
 You can vote by electronic or paper ballot at the polling station.
 The station will open no later than at 9:00 AM and will close no earlier than at 4:00 PM each day of the voting period.
 To vote with a paper ballot, you will need either (a) your Cal1Card or (b) a photo ID and an official document establishing your student ID number.

 The regulations related to voting and your rights can be found in ASUC Bylaw 4103: Voting.

 The ASUC uses ranked choice voting to choose its elected officials.
 Voters can rank candidates in order of preference on the ballot.
 To count the votes, we use the Instant-Runoff Voting (IRV) method for executive officers and the Single Transferable Vote (STV) method for the senate race (click the wikipedia links for more technical info).

 Under the IRV method if no candidate receives a majority, then the candidate with the fewest votes is eliminated.
 That candidate’s votes are transferred to their next ballot preference.
 This method simulates an election with multiple run off rounds.
 With the IRV method, voters don’t have to worry about “wasting” their votes on less popular candidates and every winner is elected by a majority vote.

 STV applies a similar method to a multi-seat race.
 It guarantees proportional representation, meaning that for example if a group of candidates receives 30% of the vote they will receive about 30% of the seats.
 STV allows candidates to represent any communities they want, instead of having to stick to traditional districts like housing or colleges, thus guaranteeing an election result representative of the student body’s diversity.

 Elections Filing Forms